N-able-biz/n-phish/README.md

 **Please note that Gophish requires Go v1.10 or above!**

-To build Gophish from source, simply run `git clone https://github.com/N-able-biz/n-gophish` and `cd` into the project source directory.
-Then, run `go build`.
-After this, you should have a binary called `gophish` in the current directory.
+To build Gophish from source,navigate to directory `go/pkg/mod/github.com` and simply run `git clone https://github.com/N-able-biz/n-gophish`.
+Then navigate into the project source directory where the **nphish.go** file is located.
+Then, run `go build nphish.go`.
+After this, you should have a binary called `nphish` in the current directory.

 The phish server and admin server needs separate installations of the same source.